VinaVolo/SciNanoAI/README.md

 <p>3.
 Download data and vectore store from S3 bucket</p>

-- Create a file .env according to the following template and in the article access keys
+- Create a file .env according to the following template and insert the access keys
   ```bash
 	S3_ACCESS_KEY=
 	S3_SECRET_KEY=